VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 *Ser Adelphel* will use **Holiest of Holy**.

 Next, *Ser Grinnaux* will start casting **Empty Dimension** and *Ser Adelphel* will tether to a random player.
-The group will move South, on *Ser Grinnaux* hitbox, to mitigate and stack together for the incomming **Heavensblaze**.
+The group will move South, on *Ser Grinnaux* hitbox, to mitigate and stack together for the incoming **Heavensblaze**.
 Meanwhile, one Tank will grab the tether, move North of *Ser Grinnaux* and use his invulnerability to cover for **Holy Shield Bash** and **Holy Blade Dance**.
 <img class='soloImg' src='{{ page.imagePath | append: 'holyBash.jpg'}}'>

 *Ser Adelphel* will leave the arena and *Ser Grinnaux* will jump to the middle to cast **Hyperdimensional Slash**.